justcontrailsNZ/storybook/_posts/2026-3-26-rata-and-the-waka.md

 > We must ask permission before taking from nature.
 > Respecting the forest and its guardians is important.
 > When we make mistakes, we can learn and do better.
+> The natural world has its own rules, and we are guests within it.
+> Humility and gratitude turn conflict into friendship.

 ---